• Skip to primary navigation

 Making a Decision to Leave

 When a person is considering leaving their partner with BPD, it’s often fraught with misgivings and questions.
 Should you leave?
 When is it time to walk away?
-People may continue to experience tremendous love for their spouse and, yet, still feel that leaving the relationship is the only way to preserve their own well-being.
+People may have feel tremendous love for their spouse yet still feel leaving the relationship is the only way to preserve their own well-being.
 How do you know it’s time to go?
+If any of the below actions are occuring, it may be time to reevaluate the relationship.

 High-Risk or Reckless Behaviors

-When a spouse (whether with a mental illness or without one) engages in risky behaviors like gambling or extramarital affairs, it’s going to have a severe impact on their relationship with their spouse.
-It’s not uncommon for a spouse of someone with BPD to decide to leave when their own health or financial well-being is in jeopardy.
+When a person (with or without a mental illness) engages in risky behaviors like gambling or extramarital affairs, it’s going to have a severe impact on their relationship with their spouse.
+It’s not uncommon for a partner of someone with BPD to decide to leave when their own health or financial well-being is in jeopardy.

-If your spouse is skipping their medication or refusing to attend their therapy sessions, you might feel compelled to go.
-Many people with BPD do skip their treatment during disease phases when they feel good.
+If your spouse is skipping their medication or refusing to attend therapy sessions, you might feel compelled to go.
+Many people with BPD discontinue treatment during times when they’re feeling good.
 However, skipping treatment can lead to a greater frequency of mood changes that make it difficult to know what to expect from one day to another.
-If your loved one won’t get help, you may decide that you can no longer stay in the relationship.
+If your loved one won’t get help, you may decide you can no longer stay in the relationship.

-If you are feeling perpetually anxious or depressed as a result of caring for your loved one with BPD, you might find it impossible to continue living in those circumstances.
-Caring for your loved one while maintaining the responsibilities of work, home, and family can erode your own mental well-being.
+If you’re feeling perpetually anxious or depressed as a result of caring for your loved one with BPD, you might find it impossible to continue living in those circumstances.
+Caring for your loved one while maintaining the responsibilities of work, home and family can erode your own mental well-being.

 Facing Guilt After Leaving